SiedHM/stock-analysis/README.md

 ![Table1](https://github.com/nebil2016/stock-analysis/blob/main/Table-2.png)

-Given the results in Tables-1 and 2, we can now advice Steeve parents not to make all their investment in one company, DQ.
+Given the results in Tables-1 and 2, we can now advice Sthe client not to make all their investment in one company, DQ.
 In fact, there are other companies like EPNH which may be viewed as strong and healthy by financial analyst.
-I advise his parents to consider companies with positive return and positive trading volumes.
+I advise the client to consider companies with positive return and positive trading volumes.
 These are companies which can be predictable and viewed as strong and healthy.

 # 4. Conclusions
-The findings of this project imply that Steeve parents need to diversify their investment rather than investing all their money in one company.
+The findings of this project imply that the client need to diversify their investment rather than investing all their money in one company.
 EPNH is the green energy company which has positive return in both years and also with largest positive total daily stock trading volume.
 Steeve parents can be benefited if they make investment on EPNH and additional companies with positive return in both return and change in trading volume.
 This project is based on refactoring of an original code which were made only one year.
 Refactoring is a restructuring an existing body of code, altering its internal structure without changing its external behavior (Martin Fowler's definition).
 I learned from the internet that Refactoring has pros and cons in general.